Book: Top US officer feared Trump could order China strike

 A spokesperson for the Joint Staff declined to comment.

-Milley's second warning to Beijing came after Trump had fired Secretary of Defense Mike Esper and filled several top positions with interim officeholders loyal to him.
+Milley's second warning to Beijing came after Trump had fired Defense Secretary Mark Esper and filled several top positions with interim officeholders loyal to him.

 Trump refused to concede and offered false claims that the election had been stolen.
 He repeatedly pressed his vice president, Mike Pence, to refuse to certify the election results at the Capitol on Jan.
 6, the event that was later interrupted by the mob.